plusreed/AHK-Scripts/README.md

 # AHK-Scripts
-I found out about AutoHotKey
+I found out about AutoHotKey <br />
-Some scripts here will be WIP
+Some scripts here are WIP and probably don't work